PX4/PX4-Devguide/en/qgc/video_streaming.md

-# Video streaming in QGroundControl
+# Video Streaming from Odroid C1 to QGroundControl

+> **Tip** This article is somewhat out of date.
+  Community members are encouraged to retest the instructions on a more recent Ubuntu version, and to import Odroid setup instructions into the wiki.

-This topic shows how to set up a companion computer (Odroid C1) with a camera (Logitech C920) such that the video stream is transferred via the Odroid C1, over wifi to a computer, and then displayed on that computer in *QGroundControl*.
+This topic shows how to stream video from a camera (Logitech C920) attached to a companion computer ([Odroid C1](https://magazine.odroid.com/wp-content/uploads/odroid-c1-user-manual.pdf)) to another computer (over wifi) and display in *QGroundControl*.

 The hardware setup is shown in the figure below.
 It consists of the following parts: